Cancer Counil ACT recommends that babies are not puposely exposed to direct sun (UVR) ie when UV levels are 3 or above.

 The damage which leads to skin cancer isn’t caused by the heat in the sun’s rays, but by ultraviolet radiation or ‘UVR’.
 UVR cannot be seen or felt on the skin.
 It comes directly and indirectly from the sun, and is also scattered from blue sky particles.
 UV radiation is also reflected by many surfaces, such as snow and sand.

 Young children often copy those around them and learn by imitation.
 Research shows that if adults adopt positive sun protection behaviors, the children in their care are also more likely to do the same.

 Take care during “peak UV” radiation times

-- aim to minimise outdoor experiences and events between 11am and 3pm during the daylight saving/summer period in Canberra- this is when UV levels are at their most intense.
+- aim to minimise outdoor experiences and events between 11am and 3pm during the daylight saving/summer period in Canberra- this is when annual UV levels are at their most intense.

-- upload the SunSmart App to your phone so you know what UV levels are doing when you are out and about with baby.
+- upload the SunSmart App to your phone so you know what UV levels are doing when you are out and about with your baby.